onflow/flow-cli/docs/account-remove-contract.md

 ## Arguments

 ### Name

 - Name: `name`
-- Valid inputs: Any string value
+- Valid inputs: any string value.

 Name of the contract as it is defined in the contract source code.